BIGJRA/BIGJRA.github.io/rejuv.md

 You can defeat this thing easily.
-Notice what weather gets activated by its ability each turn and try to use moves boosted by it if you want, but with Damien on your side it’s very winnable.
+Notice what weather gets activated by its ability each turn and try to use moves boosted by it if you want, but with Damien on your side it's very winnable.

 Relationship Point Choices:
 - Count me in!
 (Melia +3, Aelita +3, Ren +3, Venam +2,